-The weather has gallantly raised its temperatures a few degrees, so here are a few suggestions for where you can take a stroll or where you can find out about walking routes in your area.
+The sun is mostly shining in Luxembourg, meaning it's time to get outdoors again.
+Here are a few suggestions for where you can take a stroll or where you can find out about walking routes in your area.

-Remember to take some water, and to keep your distance (approximately 2 metres) from others on the trail.
-Please remember to park your car with consideration for local residents.
+Remember to take some water, and if you are travelling to your walking destination, to park your car with consideration for local residents.

 Where to find walks